 Vision

-From 29 November to 3 December 2023, the MK&G messe will present the latest trends in contemporary craft, including both up-and-coming and well-known positions, international tendencies and fresh perspectives from many disciplines such as ceramics, glass art and jewellery design.
+From 27 November to 1 December 2024, the MK&G messe will present the latest trends in contemporary craft, including both up-and-coming and well-known positions, international tendencies and fresh perspectives from many disciplines such as ceramics, glass art and jewellery design.
 As an international forum, the MK&G messe offers a broad audience arts and crafts of high design and craftsmanship quality as well as an up-to-date public programme, which highlights creative and authentic production processes.
 In terms of content, the design of the fair’s architecture, as well as a guest country, will also be special focuses.
-For the first time in its history, the MK&G messe will be accompanied by a large solo exhibition devoted to contemporary craft: for 2023, the renowned jewelry artist Margit Jäschke has been invited to present her work.
+For the third time in its history, the MK&G messe will be accompanied by a large solo exhibition devoted to contemporary craft: for 2024, the renowned textile artist Hanne Friis has been invited to present her work.

 Young Talents